As electric vehicle sales slow, US relaxes plans for stricter auto emissions standards for a while

 “EPA’s clean car standards will put the pedal to the metal as the U.S. races to achieve cleaner, healthier air for everyone,” said Amanda Leland, executive director of Environmental Defense Fund, another environmental group.

-Tailpipes release dangerous particle pollution and smog and are one of the largest sources of climate pollution in the nation, Leland said.
-“Strong clean car standards help provide cleaner air and a safer climate, thousands of dollars in cost savings for our families and hundreds of thousands of new jobs in U.S. manufacturing.″
+“Strong clean car standards help provide cleaner air and a safer climate, thousands of dollars in cost savings for our families and hundreds of thousands of new jobs in U.S. manufacturing,″ Leland said.

 Luke Tonachel, an automobile expert with the Natural Resources Defense Council, said the new clean-car standards will encourage the auto industry to “continue investing, as it’s already starting to do, over the long-term period″ in EV and zero-emission vehicles.
 The rule also will send a signal to infrastructure providers and utilities to keep building out the charging infrastructure,’’ he said.